Harsimran1/aandhsolutions-website/src/content/blog/interfaces-in-golang.md

 - Makes it easier to use mocks instead of real objects in unit tests.
 - Helps enforce decoupling between parts of your codebase.

-#### Should this package export interface in combination with the exposed type implementing the interface?The short answer is:
+## Should this package export interface in combination with the exposed type implementing the interface?

+The short answer is:

-> Don’t export any interfaces unless you have to.If the consumer of your package requires some level of “inversion of control”, they can define the interface in their own scope.
+> Don't export any interfaces unless you have to.

+If the consumer of your package requires some level of "inversion of control", they can define the interface in their own scope.

 However, there might be scenarios where one might want to standardise how a functionality is used.
 Take a case of golang error interface.